 What does life insurance cover?

 It’s good news that some policies may bundle what’s known as ‘terminal illness cover’ into your policy.
-This is a type of payout that you get if you’re diagnosed with a terminal illness with a limited life expectancy, usually a medical diagnosis of life expectancy of less than 12 months.
+This is a type of payout that you get if you’re diagnosed with a terminal illness with a limited life expectancy, usually a medical diagnosis of life expectancy of less than 12 or 24 months.
 You receive the payout before you die so you can put it towards setting your family up, paying medical bills not covered by Medicare or any health insurance you might have, or spending time with loved ones without having to worry about your finances.

-This terminal illness benefit provides you with a lump sum benefit if you are to suffer a Terminal Illness while your Policy is in force.
-Some additional benefits that some life insurers offer include an Interim Accidental Death Benefit that gives you cover for up to 30 days from the date of your application if further information is required to assess your application.
-You can also get Worldwide cover and some include a Benefit Amount that increases by 5% each year until you reach a particular age.
+This terminal illness benefit provides you with a lump sum benefit if you are to suffer a terminal illness while your policy is in force.
+Some additional benefits that some life insurers offer include an interim Accidental Death Benefit that gives you cover for up to 30 days from the date of your application if further information is required to assess your application.
+You can also get worldwide cover and some include a benefit amount that increases by 5% each year until you reach a particular age.

 The extra optional benefits might suit your circumstances also, such as Children’s Insurance; and Serious Illness Insurance which gives you a lump sum if you suffer a defined serious illness such as a heart attack, cancer, stroke, coronary artery bypass surgery or other conditions.